tassa-yoniso-manasi-karoto/giita/README.md

         -samyok
-    	tweak and optimize default CSS for chanting in the Samyok style -t	use raw text instead of HTML for the output file -version
+    	tweak and optimize default CSS for chanting in the Samyok style -t	use raw text instead of HTML for the output file -th int
+    	transliterate from Thai script from:
+    	    	1=Pali put down in regular Thai writing 2=standard Thai Pali as used in Thai Tipitaka -version
     	output version information and exit